inmanta/inmanta-core/docs/quickstart.rst

 _______________________________

 At this point, you can go through the quickstart guide in two ways: via the dashboard or via the command line interface.
 For the CLI, go to the next section.
-For the Dashboard, go to :ref:`dashboard`.
+For the Dashboard, go to :ref:`qsdashboard`.

 .. _cli:

 Single machine deployment using the CLI
 =======================================